tinnerhrhe/MTDiff/Readme.md

 # Readme

-The code and dataset of paper "Diffusion Model is an Effective Planner and Data Synthesizer for Multi-Task Reinforcement Learning" will be available soon!
+The code and dataset of the paper ["Diffusion Model is an Effective Planner and Data Synthesizer for Multi-Task Reinforcement Learning"](https://arxiv.org/pdf/2305.18459.pdf) will be available soon!

 Thanks for your attention!